chr0mag/geoipsets/README.md

 add element netdev filter country-ipv6-blacklist $CN.ipv6
 ```

-Different options exist to fully automate the monthly set updates:
+Different options exist to automate the set refresh:
 1. the above commands could be added to the provided *maxmindupdate.service* file
 2. better, override *maxmindupdate.service* with a drop in file that executes the above commands after the script is run
 3. alternatively, a *systemd.path* file could be created to watch the set directories for changes and trigger the above commands when the used sets are modified

 Option #2 is quite simple and would look like this:

 ***ipset***
 ```
 # /etc/systemd/system/maxmindupdate.service.d/override.conf